EMR-bioinformatics/R4RA/6_WTA_GeoMx_QC_Normalization_DEG/README.md

-# WTA GeoMx Data Analysis- QC, data normalization, differential expression analysis and visualisation of DEGs with volcano plot
+# WTA GeoMx Data Analysis - QC, data normalization, differential expression analysis and visualisation

 This repo contains code for Digital Spatial Profiling (DSP) data analysis DESeq2 R package was used for the preprocessing and DEG analysis.